dais-ita/dais-ita.github.io/dais/showcase/closeout_event.md

 ## Objective
 There are two aims of this final event
 * To bring the consortium together one last time and conclude what for some has been 15 years of collaboration.
 * To provide an opportunity to present any work that has not already been externally presented elsewhere and is not included in the science library.
+This was an open call and all submissions have the opportunity to present their work.

 ## Agenda